-- Increasing supports for service members, veterans and their families through the Mayor’s Challenge
+Increasing support for service members, Veterans, and their families through the Mayor’s Challenge.

-The Coalition features representatives from Lewis and Clark Public Health, County officials, St. Peter’s Health, NAMI Helena, Center for Mental Health, Pureview Health Center, local schools districts, the Montana VA Health Care System, Volunteers of America, Montana Army National Guard, Montana Joining Community Forces, Addictive and Mental Disorders — Montana DPHHS, Helena College, Carroll College, Military OneSource, Shodair Children’s Hospital, United Way of the Greater Helena Area, American Legion Post 2, the East Helena Suicide Prevention & Awareness Coalition, the Greater Helena Youth Mental Health Coalition and the Local Advisory on Mental Health, among many others.
+The Coalition features representatives from Lewis and Clark Public Health, County officials, St. Peter’s Health, NAMI Helena, Center for Mental Health, PureView Health Center, local schools districts, the Office of Public Instruction, the Montana VA Health Care System, Volunteers of America, Montana Army National Guard, Montana Joining Community Forces, Addictive and Mental Disorders — Montana DPHHS, Helena College, Carroll College, Military OneSource, Shodair Children’s Hospital, United Way of the Greater Helena Area, American Legion Post 2, the East Helena Suicide Prevention & Awareness Coalition, the Greater Helena Youth Mental Health Coalition and the Local Advisory on Mental Health, among many others.

 The coalition meets on the third Wednesday of each month at 3:30 p.m. via Zoom.
 Want to join us?
 Email email@example.com for the meeting link.